openpacemaker

 /coachlink · /coach <coach_code>

 Link yourself to a coach.
 Ask your coach for their code (their Telegram user ID) and run /coachlink <code>.
-Running it with no argument shows usage.
+With no argument it shows usage.

 /roster · /myroster